 While she was creating nail designs, Nancy would dream about how she’d set up her own salon if she had the chance.
 In 2015, with help from Southwest Initiative Foundation’s (SWIF) Microenterprise Loan Program, she swallowed her fears and opened the doors to Polish Nail Lounge in a small space in downtown Marshall with one part-time employee.
 Now she has five full-time staff and another part-time employee, plus a new location near the college.

 “We’ve gotten overwhelming support from the community of Marshall,” Nancy said.

 Polish offers waxing and eyelash extensions in addition to nail services.
-Nancy and her sister, Keo Rasmussen, recently added a clothing line, too.
-Keo works a few hours on the salon floor in addition to her full-time job at U.S. Bank, and she manages the bookwork for Polish.
+Nancy’s sister Keo Rasmussen works a few hours on the salon floor in addition to a full-time job at U.S. Bank, and she manages the bookwork for Polish.
 Keo has taken advantage of the technical assistance offered by SWIF to improve her business management skills.